 - Communication data and history

 - Consent management

 - Meta/communication data (e.g. device information, IP addresses)

 2.2 Categories of data subjects

-(Hereafter, we refer to the data subjects collectively as ‘users’)
+(Hereinafter, we also refer to the data subjects collectively as “users”.)

 We use your personal information